 3. Identify areas of your life that enhance meaning.

 It’s a great idea to think actively about where we find meaning because meaning is the key to contentment.
 What areas of life match, for example, the teachings of our faith?
 How does helping with coaching, Boy Scouts, or community cleanup compare with watching the game on TV?
 When was the last time you walked away from a video game so you could read a good book?
-How does serving your wife a cup of coffee compare to just grabbing a drink for ourselves?
+How does serving a loved one a cup of coffee compare to just grabbing a drink for yourself?

 4. Seek to make others happy.

+Skip your own perceived needs and make your focus the happiness of others.
 Try this simple exercise: When you arrive home from work, identify something someone other than you might need.
-A glass of cold water for your wife?
-A snack for the kids?
-Relief from an arduous task?
-Make plans for the coming weekend based on what your wife might enjoy.
+A glass of cold water for a neighbor who’s doing yard work.
+A snack for the kids.
+Relief for a friend who is working on an arduous task.
+Make plans for the coming weekend based on what somebody else might enjoy.
 Serve someone coffee at the office or bring in a treat to share.
-In other words, skip your own perceived needs, and make your focus the happiness of others.
+Skip your own perceived needs and make your focus the happiness of others.

 5. Plan deliberate circuit breakers and learn to reflect.

 Set an hourly alarm on your clock then respond to the cue to stop whatever busyness you’re caught up in.
-Step away from the task at hand (unless you happen to be driving at 70-mph!), then think, deliberately, about the moment you occupy.
-Take a series of deep breaths—in, and then out—and use that moment to thank God for life, for the opportunity you have to live the very next moment.
+Step away from the task at hand (unless you happen to be driving!).
+Then, think deliberately about the present moment.
+Take a series of deep breaths—in and then out—and use that moment to thank God for life, for the opportunity you have to live the very next moment.
 Do this often, not thinking about something you wish you were doing that might make you happy but deliberately occupying the moment at hand.